Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 Why This Saves Time For Busy Real Estate Agents

-The third win is a simple post close structure.
-Every past client is immediately added to a five year nurture plan powered by consistent Email Campaigns or Direct Mail Marketing.
-The content is not sales heavy.
-It is market driven and homeowner focused, which keeps you relevant without feeling pushy.
+The third win is a simple post-close structure.
+Every past client is immediately added to a five-year nurture plan powered by consistent Email Campaigns or Direct Mail Marketing.
+The content is not sales-heavy.
+It is market-driven and homeowner focused, which keeps you relevant without feeling pushy.

-Three Ready To Use Client Communication Scripts
+Three Ready-To-Use Client Communication Scripts

-The Ten Minute Lead Response Script
+The 10-Minute Lead Response Script

-Dialogue (agent)
+Dialogue

 - Hook: “Hi [First Name], thanks for reaching out about [address or area].
 I have a quick question to make sure I give you useful options.”